amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my home page.
 I am a 2nd year PhD student at Carnegie Mellon University working with Professor Willem-Jan van Hoeve.
 I recently passed my qualifying exams!
+I was also recently awarded the NSF GRFP!

 My research interests are mainly in combinatorial optimization and integer programming.
 I have been working on using decision diagrams to solve the graph coloring problem.